Phil Hartman: Personal life

-Hartman married Gretchen Lewis in 1970 and they divorced in September 1972.
-He married real estate agent Lisa Strain in 1982, and their marriage lasted three years.
-Strain told People magazine that Hartman was reclusive off screen and "would disappear emotionally ... he'd be in his own world.
+Hartman married Gretchen Lewis in 1970, and they divorced in September 1972.
+He married real estate agent Lisa Strain in 1982, and they divorced in 1985.
+Strain later told People magazine that Hartman was reclusive off screen and "would disappear emotionally ... he'd be in his own world.
 That passivity made you crazy."

 In 1987, Hartman married former model and aspiring actress Brynn Omdahl (born Vicki Jo Omdahl, April 11, 1958 – May 28, 1998), having met her on a blind date the previous year.
-They had two children, Sean and Birgen Hartman.
+They had two children.
 The marriage had difficulties; she was reportedly intimidated by his success and was frustrated that she could not find any on her own, although neither party wanted a divorce.
-She was reported to have been jealous and often verbally or physically abusive, even sending a letter to his ex-wife, threatening to "rip [Strain's] eyes out" if she spoke to him again.
-Hartman considered retiring to save the marriage.
+She was reportedly jealous and often verbally or physically abusive, even sending a letter to Strain, threatening to "rip [Strain's] eyes out" if she spoke to Phil again.
+He considered retiring to save the marriage.